johnbender/jqm-rails/doc/post.md

 ## Layout

 Aside from including the right assets and viewport meta tag you must also consider how you want to render your jQuery Mobile pages.
-The first and least complicated involves simply rendering all your view content into a page in the top level application layout (`app/views/layout/application.html.erb`):
+The first and least complicated involves simply rendering all your view content into a `data-role=page` div element in the top level application layout (`app/views/layout/application.html.erb`):

 ```html
 <body>